1.

 Spawn Rate

-Set the Spawn Rate
+Set the Spawn Rate value to 3.5.

 Spawn 3.5 particle per second.